feftywacky/Thrawn/README.md

 # ThrawnEngine
 IN DEVELOPMENT <br>
+ThrawnEngine is UCI Compliant (does NOT contain its own GUI)

 chess engine in c++ that uses a bitboard data structure and a piece square tables evaluation (nnue in the future)

 ## Features
+- ~1900 ELO
-- ~1500 ELO?
+- Time control
-- Plays relatively fast with search depth 10
+- Various search optimizations
+- Uses bitboard data structure for fast move generation
+- Piece-square tables for evaluation
 - Implements UCI protocol
-- Uses bitboard data structure for fast move generation
-- Various search optimizations

 ## Updates
 - null move pruning